Hai-H-Vo/pedestrian_simul/README.md

 **\_\_init\_\_.py**: required to make the simulator dir a package?

+**basis.py**: provides the Laguerre and Legendre basis polynomials

-**dynamics.py**: general dynamics framework. *dynamics* fns returns an initializer and a step function that increments the system.
+**dynamics.py**: general dynamics framework. *dynamics* fns returns an initializer and a step function that increments the system

+**extract.py**: extract position and time data from .csv files, and compute the velocity, speed, and orientation

 **render.py**: render the simulation data provided, returns an .mp4 file